CDC now says people without COVID-19 symptoms do not need testing

 “This is potentially dangerous,” said Dr. Krutika Kuppalli, an infectious disease physician in Palo Alto, California.
 Restricting testing to only people with obvious symptoms of COVID-19 means “you’re not looking for a lot of people who are potential spreaders of disease,” she added.
 “I feel like this is going to make things worse.”

-At a moment when experts have almost universally come forward to encourage more frequent and widespread testing, especially to reach vulnerable and marginalized sectors of the population, the CDC’s update appears counterintuitive and “very strange,” said Susan Butler-Wu, a clinical microbiologist at the Keck School of Medicine of the University of California.
+At a moment when experts have almost universally come forward to encourage more frequent and widespread testing, especially to reach vulnerable and marginalized sectors of the population, the CDC’s update appears counterintuitive and “very strange,” said Susan Butler-Wu, a clinical microbiologist at the Keck School of Medicine of the University of Southern California.

 Just weeks ago, the National Institutes of Health announced the first round of grant recipients for its Rapid Acceleration of Diagnostics program, or RADx, to scale up coronavirus testing in the coming weeks and months.
 On the agency’s RADx website, officials underscore the importance of prioritizing tests that can “detect people who are asymptomatic.”

-Note: (This story has been updated to reflect that Susan Butler-Wu, a clinical microbiologist, works at the University of Southern California.)